Sheila Nix: Career

 She previously served as campaign Chief of Staff to Vice President Biden.
 She was based in Chicago at the Obama for America headquarters for the 2012 presidential campaign.

 From 2009 to 2012, she was executive director of Bono's The ONE Campaign, a global advocacy and campaigning organization that fights extreme poverty and preventable disease, particularly in Africa, by raising public awareness and working with political leaders to support effective policies and programs that save lives.
-She was responsible for ONE's advocacy, communications and campaign activities in the United States.
+She was responsible for ONE's advocacy, communications, and campaign activities in the United States.

 In 2019, Nix became an advisor on the Joe Biden 2020 presidential campaign.
-In August 2020, it was announced that Nix would serve as a staffer for Douglas Emhoff, the husband of presumptive vice-presidential nominee Kamala Harris.
+In August 2020, it was announced that Nix would serve as a senior advisor for vice-presidential nominee Kamala Harris.

+Since 2021, Nix has acted as the chief of staff to Secretary of Education Miguel Cardona.

+In 2023, it was announced that Nix would serve as campaign Chief of Staff to Vice President Harris for the 2024 campaign.
+She would likely be touring swing states to highlight reproductive rights and gun safety initiatives.

 Personal life

 Nix and her husband, an attorney, have three children.
 After the end of the Obama administration, Nix and her family returned to Illinois.